Paul Pipkin, 2016 Green Candidate for the 20th US Congressional District of Texas!

 Through the decade of the 1990s, I chaired the Progressive Democrats of SA.
 I had a hand in activating many of the multi-ethnic Bexar votes for Jesse Jackson from 1988 and through ongoing progressive struggles.
 The Democratic Party has sold out those voters, and I WANT THEM BACK!

 In hindsight, we might have turned to the example set by the Rainbow Coalition in Massachusetts, who early merged with Green Party in the present Green-Rainbow Party of MA.
 But com-tech was not then what we take for granted now.
 We really did not know.
-I walked away while the corporate parties drove the country into the ditch, but other progressives fought on.

 While GPUS is relatively young, we are a National Party.
 In 2012 we were on the BALLOT in 37 States & DC, assuring at least 85% of the electorate had at least the chance to vote for our National Ticket.
+45 States in 2016.

+The corporate parties have driven the country into the ditch.
 The “two-party system” is a shell-game, run by masters of the short con.
 And it’s never going to change until YOU begin to vote differently.